tropiano/tropianhs/_posts/2025-04-18-march-report.md

 ## [Data Freelance][tg-datafreelance]

-I really wanted to write a new article this month, but I didn't find the time.
-I hope to write 2 articles in March instead.
-People keep subscribing, I have now **27 members, which is 8 more** than last month.
+I wrote two new articles in March.
+I think those are good and helpful, but nobody is subscribing to the channel.
+I have now **39 members, which is 12 more** than last month.

 ## [Data Internships][datainternships]

-No newsletter sent this month.
-But I improved the website a bit, now it has a slightly better look and the DB is more stable.
-There are still some hiccups in the job fetching mechanism.
-My plan is to solve them next, and then launch again on ProductHunt, trying to sell the project.
+I have sent 1 newsletter this month.
+Even here, more unsubscribes than subscribers and still nobody that wants to pay for a spot in the newsletter or the site.

 I added less than **10 subscribers in February, with the total slightly above 2060 now**.